guydavis/guydavis.github.io/_posts/2019-07-16-zen2_pc_gaming.markdown

 Also with emulators such as Cemu and Yuzu moving to the Vulcan graphics engine from the legacy OpenGL library, performance with Radeon GPUs should be much better soon.

+*Update in August 2019*: Well, the plan had been to get 5700xt but I gave up waiting and bought an Sapphire Pulse RX 590 instead when it dropped to an excellent sale price.
+AMD's 5700 looks neat but seems nearly unavailable and has some flakiness to be ironed out of the drivers.

+*Update in January 2021*: Wow, what a year!
+We're still running the venerable RX 590 over 18 months later.
+The games the kids play never really needed more than that so we never did pick up a RX 5700.
+Now the RX 6000 series has been announced, but is very expensive and also difficult to find.
+Still waiting for a good replacement for the RX 590.
+Maybe a RX 6700 or similar sometime in later spring...
+No rush, we're happy with what we have.

 # Final Parts List
 Here's the [parts list](https://ca.pcpartpicker.com/list/NJrszY), purchased at [Memory Express](https://www.memoryexpress.com) and [Amazon](https://amazon.ca).